djantic/djantic/README.md

 - 👋 Hi, I’m @djantic
-- 👀 I’m interested in ...yes
+- 👀 I’m interested in ...Everything
-- 🌱 I’m currently learning ...yes
+- 🌱 I’m currently learning ...webdev
-- 💞️ I’m looking to collaborate on ...yes
+- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...no
+- 📫 How to reach me ...djoleantic94@gmail.com

 <!---
 djantic/djantic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.